Model Explanation

 Challenge How SegFormer helps

-14 spectral bands (not 3) Encoder’s first patch embedding is replaced — num_channels is a config parameter
+14 input channels (vs 3 for RGB) Encoder’s first patch embedding is replaced — num_channels is a config parameter

 Large images (512 × 512 patches) No positional encodings → resolution-agnostic; SR attention → memory-efficient